 Select one only.

 If applicable Law requires a bond, the Parties shall comply with applicable Law.
-Otherwise, performance and payment bonds [ ] are / [ ] are not required.
+Otherwise, performance and payment bonds X are / [ ] are not required.
 Such bonds shall be issued by a corporate surety admitted in the state in which the Project is located and must be acceptable to Owner.
 Owner’s acceptance shall not be withheld without reasonable cause.
 Such bonds shall be furnished in conformance with applicable statutory or other legal requirements in the jurisdiction in which the Project is located.

 The penal sum of the bonds shall each be one hundred percent (100%) of the original Contract Price.
 Any increase in the Contract Price that exceeds ten percent (10%) in the aggregate shall require a rider to the Bonds increasing penal sums accordingly.
 Up to such ten percent (10%) amount, the penal sum of the bond shall remain equal to one hundred percent (100%) of the Contract Price.
 Constructor shall endeavor to keep its surety advised of changes potentially impacting the Contract Time and Contract Price, though Constructor shall require that its surety waives any requirement to be notified of any alteration or extension of time.
 A copy of Constructor’s Payment Bond for the Project, if any, shall be furnished by Owner or Constructor upon the Subcontractor’s written request.